-Radar for iPhone review
+Radar for iPhone full review

 Radar by Tiny Pictures is a combination online photo-sharing tool and social community.
 Like most social networks, you can “friend” people on the Radar network, and comment on each other’s photos and videos.

 Radar also allows you to link to other popular social networking and photo sites like Flickr and Twitter.
 Once your accounts are linked, you can view and comment on photos from within Radar.